microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-post-members.md

 In the request body, provide the `id` of a [user](../resources/user.md),  [group](../resources/group.md), or [directoryObject](../resources/directoryobject.md) to be added.

 ### Creating a new group
-The following table shows the properties of the [group](../resources/group.md) resource to specify when you create a group in the Administrative Unit.
+The following table shows the properties of the [group](../resources/group.md) resource to specify when you create a group in the administrative unit.

 | Property | Type | Description|
 |:---------------|:--------|:----------|